 In the ordinary course of business, the Company may face claims brought by third parties against the Company.
 The Company does not believe that there is any litigation, asserted or unasserted claim pending that could, individually or in the aggregate, have a material adverse effect on the Company's results of operations or financial condition.

-Note 13-Income Taxes
+Note 11.
+Income Taxes

-The components of the pretax loss from operations for the years ended December 31, 2018 and 2019 are as follows (in thousands):
+The components of the pretax loss from operations were all attributed to the United States.
+There was no income tax expense or benefit for the years ended December 31, 2020 and 2019.